by Carolyn Thomas ♥ @HeartSisters

 PCI – Percutaneous Coronary Intervention (or angiography): Any of the procedures usually performed in the cardiac catheterization laboratory (also called the cath lab).
-Angioplasty is an example of a percutaneous coronary intervention.
-Also called a transcatheter intervention or Percutaneous Transluminal Coronary Angioplasty (PTCA)
+Balloon angioplasty is an example of a percutaneous coronary intervention.
+Also called a transcatheter intervention or Percutaneous Transluminal Coronary Angioplasty (PTCA).

 PET – Positron Emission Tomography: A non-invasive scanning technique that uses small amounts of radioactive positrons (positively charged particles) to visualize body function and metabolism.
 In cardiology, PET scans are used to evaluate heart muscle function in patients with coronary artery disease or cardiomyopathy.

 PFO – Patent Forman Ovale: An opening between the left and right atria (the upper chambers) of the heart.
-Everyone has a PFO before birth, but in 1 out of every 3 or 4 people, the opening does not close naturally as it should after birth.
+Everyone has a PFO before birth, but in 1 out of every 3 or 4 infants, the opening does not close naturally as it should after the baby is born.

 Plaque – A deposit of fatty (and other) substances in the inner lining of the artery wall; it is characteristic of atherosclerosis.

-PLOS – postoperative length of stay in hospital (see also LOS: length of stay)
+PLOS – post-operative length of stay in a hospital after surgery (see also LOS: the length of stay in a hospital)

 POTS – Postural Orthostatic Tachycardia Syndrome: A disorder that causes an increased heart rate when a person stands upright.

-PPCM – Post-partum cardiomyopathy: A form of cardiomyopathy that causes heart failure toward the end of pregnancy or in the months after delivery, in the absence of any other cause of heart failure.
+PPCM – Post-partum cardiomyopathy: A form of cardiomyopathy that causes heart failure toward the end of pregnancy or in the months immediagtely after delivery in the absence of any other cause of heart failure.